bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

   	const [balance, setBalance] = useState();
 ```

-And we will shortly need a `wallet`  and `syncResponse` as well so lets add these too.
+And we will shortly need a `wallet`  and `syncResponse` as well so  add these too.

 ```jsx
 	const Home = () => {